BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/UI.md

 We will break building type in 3 categories, that is, `House`, `Factory`, `Community`.

-Now, let get to code.
+Now, let's get to code.

 <!-- tabs:start -->
 #### **MainCanvasController.hx**